mekus-opencv/mekus-virtual-canvas/README.md

 ## 🛠️ Getting Started
 To run the project:
-1. Ensure Python 3.12 is installed
+1. Ensure Python 3.12 or below is installed
 2. Install required packages
 3. Launch the main script to start the virtual canvas